SlicerIGT/SlicerBoneReconstructionPlanner/README.md

 # Bone Reconstruction Planner

-3D Slicer extension for planning mandible reconstruction surgery using fibula flap.
+A 3D Slicer extension for virtual surgical planning of mandibular reconstruction with vascularized fibula free flap and generation of patient-specific surgical guides.

 # Documentation